rdpahalavan/BERTSimilar/README.md

  'Apple Inc.': 'https://en.wikipedia.org/wiki/Apple_Inc.'}
 ```

-2) Using Wikipedia search query as string (the content of the pages related to the query will be taken as input and processed)
+2) Using Wikipedia search query as a string (the content of the pages related to the query will be taken as input and processed)

 ```python
 # Get 5 Wikipedia pages based on the query